 Horses of Iceland Icelandic Horses

-The horses of Iceland are the original Viking horses and one of the purest horse breeds in the world.
+The horses of Iceland are the original Viking settlement horses and one of the purest horse breeds in the world.

 Horses of Iceland